Journyx API tutorial

 The REST Client extension handles the details of encoding the username and

-header.
+password for you for the Authorization header.
 If you're writing a program in

 Python or another language, you will need to encode the username and password